GosaliyaDeepCoder/GosaliyaDeepCoder/README.md

     <img height="50" src="https://cdn4.iconfinder.com/data/icons/logos-and-brands/512/144_Gitlab_logo_logos-64.png"/>
   </a>
 </p>
-<h3 align="center">Hi, I'm Deep from Canada, specializing in Cloud and DevOps.
+<h3 align="center">Hi, I'm Deep from Canada, Passionate  in Cloud and DevOps.
 I excel in designing scalable cloud solutions and implementing efficient DevOps pipelines.
 Proficient in AWS, Azure, and Google Cloud, I use tools like Docker and Kubernetes for containerization.
 With a focus on infrastructure as code using Terraform, I enjoy automating deployment workflows.
 Let's connect if you're into optimizing cloud architecture and exploring the latest in DevOps.</h3>
 <p align="center">
   <img style="display: inline-block;" alt="Coding" width="800" height="400" src="https://i.pinimg.com/originals/86/56/8d/86568d91236335604340fcc893087cdb.gif">
 </p>